Dannflower/android-gaming-on-linux/README.md

    # Rotate the screen to whatever orientation you prefer for this specific app
    ~/bin/genymotion-3.7.1/genymotion/genyshell -c "rotation setangle 90"
    ```
+   #### Notes:
+   - If you installed Genymotion into a different path, be sure to update the script to reflect your installation location.

-   - Note: Personally, I'm a fan of the tap approach as various apps/games *might* be able to detect that you launched the game via `adb` or some other automation tool and even though you're not using it maliciously, the app might defensively flag your account over zealously.
+   - Personally, I'm a fan of the tap approach as various apps/games *might* be able to detect that you launched the game via `adb` or some other automation tool and even though you're not using it maliciously, the app might defensively flag your account over zealously.

 ### ⚠️ About `adb` ⚠️